erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 The dengue data with labels (1990-2008) was split into training and test sets using the first 80% of the data as train, and the final 20% for test.
 Additional dataset aside with climate features only (without the knowledge of true case counts)(2008-2013) was used to forecast upcoming case counts  for the best performing models.

+1. The data was split into training and test sets.
+2. The data was pre-processed.
-Several versions of machine learning models were built, tuned and validated to be able to forecast the time series data:
+3. Several versions of machine learning models were built, tuned and validated to be able to forecast the time series data:

 * **Negative Binomial Regression** (multiple regression used for count data following the negative binomial).
 This method was chosen specifically because total_cases could be described by a negative binomial distribution with a population variance that is much larger than the population mean.